jonathanlocke/jonathanlocke.github.io/_posts/2021-10-01-microservices.md

         }
     }

 Notice that the nested response class uses the outer class to access the request's fields.
 This makes [getters and setters](https://www.infoworld.com/article/2073723/why-getter-and-setter-methods-are-evil.html) unnecessary.
-When *onPost()* is called by KivaKit, the response object is created (and any messages it produces are repeated due to the call to *listenTo()*), and the constructor for the response object performs the divide operation.
+When *onPost()* is called by KivaKit, the response object is created (and any messages it produces are repeated due to the call to *listenTo()*), and the constructor for the *DivideResponse* object performs the divide operation.
 This makes the *onPost()* handler a one-liner:

 		public DivideResponse onPost()
 		{
 		    return listenTo(new DivideResponse());
 		}

-Notice how OO design principles have created a simple, easy-to-read POST request handler.
+Notice how OO design principles have improved encapsulation, eliminated boilerplate and increased readability.

 #### Accessing KivaKit Microservices in Java